san3091/campaigner/README.md

 Each step creates a file for one of the three types of notes `plan`, `session_notes`, and `summary`.
 The files created contain yaml style front matter which allows the next step to create the correct associations.

+TODO

+- read from file into db
+- implement the rest of the methods...

+Do I want to have characters? if so why?
+Just names and notes, not stats, DnD Beyond already does that much better.
+But why?